Ask the ophthalmologist about...

 Ivey Eye Institute, London, ON

 Dr. Phil Hooper is a leading Canadian ophthalmologist with a clinical focus on uveitis and retinal diseases.
-He currently serves as the President of the Canadian Ophthalmological Society (COS).
+He is the immediate past president of the Canadian Ophthalmological Society (COS).

 What are some of the most common causes of eye injuries?